Feature: #108763 - Console command to analyze Fluid templates

 Deprecating ViewHelpers

-The fluid:analyze console command can catch deprecations of whole ViewHelpers if the deprecation is emitted during parse time of a template.
+The fluid:analyze console command can catch deprecations of whole ViewHelpers if the deprecation is emitted during the parse time of a template.
 This is possible by implementing the \ViewHelperNodeInitializedEventInterface :

 ObsoleteViewHelper.php